Hikaru Nakamura: Internet activity

 Nakamura has played on the Internet Chess Club (ICC) (as "Capilanobridge"; formerly as "Smallville") and Playchess (as "Star Wars").
 He served as a commentator and game annotator on the ChessNinja website, operated by chess author Mig Greengard.
 Hikaru Nakamura is sponsored by Chess.com, the largest chess website.

 In 2018, Nakamura began streaming on the platform Twitch under the name "GMHikaru".
-He plays speed chess games, variously against grandmasters, other streamers, and viewers who pay to subscribe to his channel.
-He may play blindfolded or with piece handicaps, such as odds of a queen.
-He also reviews his tournament games on stream.
-In 2020, during the COVID-19 pandemic, chess became significantly more popular on Twitch, with Nakamura widely identified as a significant reason for this.
+He plays speed chess games, variously against grandmasters, other streamers, and subscribers.
+He may play with handicaps and also reviews his tournament games on stream.
+He often plays games using "joke openings" while on stream, including the Bongcloud Attack, Jerome Gambit, and Botez Gambit.
+Nakamura has stated that he prioritizes his streaming career over his playing career.

+In 2020, during the COVID-19 pandemic, chess became significantly more popular on Twitch, with Nakamura widely credit for playing a role in this boom.
 His channel received a tenfold increase in audience size between February and June 2020.
 Around August 2020, Nakamura averaged 14,000 concurrent viewers and streamed on Twitch most days.
 By September 2020, he had reached 500,000 followers.
 As of September 2025, the channel has reached 2 million followers.
-Nakamura often plays games using "joke openings" while on stream, including the Bongcloud Attack, the Jerome Gambit and the Botez Gambit.
-Nakamura has stated that he prioritizes his streaming career over his chess playing career.

-On August 27, 2020, Nakamura signed with the esports organization Team SoloMid (TSM) for a six-figure sum, making him one of the first chess players to join an esports team.
+On August 27, 2020, Nakamura signed with the esports organization Team SoloMid (TSM) for a six-figure sum, making him the first pro chess player to join an esports team.
 On June 14, 2022, he joined Misfits Gaming as a content creator and influencer.
-On February 17, 2025, Nakamura signed with Team Falcons, who are rumored to have connections to the Saudi Arabian royal family.
+On February 17, 2025, Nakamura signed with Team Falcons, who are believed to have connections to the House of Saud.